Big Bay State ParkActivities and recreation

 There are seven miles of hiking trails at Big Bay State Park that wind through varied habitat, some of which is detailed through interpretive signage.
 Bikes are not allowed on any of the trails or boardwalks.
 Dog sleds are allowed only with a written permit from the park manager.
 Bird watchers are intrigued with the island park.
 A list of 240 species of birds seen in the park is available at the office.
 There's a wildlife observation deck along the east shore of the lagoon.

-The 1.5-mile beach is a great place to rock hunt and bask in the sun.
+The 1.5-mile beach is a great place to bask in the sun.
 The Lake Superior reputation for cold water is challenged every summer by the delighted waders and swimmers using the beautiful mile-and-a-half long sand beach at Big Bay.
 A beach wheelchair is available for people with disabilities.
 Pets and fires are prohibited on the Big Bay State Park beach.

 Boating, canoeing and kayaking